RishitPant/System-Threat-Forecaster/README.md

 | `test.csv` | Unlabelled test data for generating predictions |

 **Key characteristics of the training data:**
-- ~77 raw features across numerical, categorical, binary, and ID types
+- 76 raw features across numerical, categorical, binary, and ID types
 - Mix of `int64`, `float64`, and `object` dtypes
-- Some missing values (up to ~1% for `SMode`)
+- Some missing values (up to ~98% for `SMode`)
 - 165 duplicate rows
 - A **balanced target variable** — roughly equal malware detected vs. not detected
+- Multiple high cardinality features

 ---